Ahmadu Tall: Confronting Rebellion

 After 1865, Beledougou was in a permanent state of revolt, frequently armed and supported by the French.
 Habibou and Mokhtar rebelled in 1869, and Mokhtar was captured but then freed in a prisoner exchange in 1873.
 After another year of campaigning Ahmadu was able to capture re-capture both brothers and imprison them in Segou.
-In 1872, his forces also killed the Bambara rebel leader Boussefi in 1871 and captured an important fortress, Guemoukoura, a year later.
+In 1872, his forces also killed the Bambara rebel leader Boussefi in 1871 and captured an important fortress, Guemoukoura, a year later in a battle.
 During Ahmadu's absence, his half-brother Aguibu served as regent in Segou.

 After defeating the rebels, Ahmadu reorganized the administration of the empire, but continued to rely on his half-brothers.
 In 1874 Muntaga Tall was made Faama of Nioro, Bassirou Tall served under him as the governor of Jambukhu based in Koniakary, and Nuru Tall was put in charge of Diafunu.
 In 1878 the popular Aguibou was sidelined by sending him to Dinguiraye, although Ahmadu kept some of his wives as hostages in Segou to guarantee good conduct, an insult that would play a part in Aguibou switching sides to support the French.
 He appointed counselors to rule alongside the provincial governors and keep an eye on them.
 In theory each governor was required to come to Segou every year to report on their activities, but this was poorly enforced due to the rebellions in the countryside.
 Faced with numerous actual and possible rebellions, Ahmadu cultivated a base of support among the Bambara natives of Segou.
 He relied more on his favorites than the zealous talibes who had served his father, although he maintained the latters' privileges in order to prevent them joining one of his rivals.